 “Then Jesus told his disciples a parable to show them that they should always pray and not give up.”
 Luke 18:1 (NIV)

 In the parable of the persistent widow Jesus teaches us that prayer is not just a one-off, ticking-a-box matter.
 Although he encourages us that our heavenly Father will hear our prayer, he also leaves no doubt that we may need to pray repeatedly and persistently until we receive our answer.
+But why?

-Persistence in an age of instant gratification
+Persistent prayer in an age of instant gratification

-Persistence is not something that comes easy to us, especially in our day and age when we can virtually purchase anything by the mere tap with our finger.
+Praying persistently is not something that comes easy to us, especially in our day and age when we can virtually purchase anything by the mere tap with our finger.

-Even when knowing we do need to make an effort, we prefer to assess first and then decide whether it is worth it.
+Even when we know we do need to make an effort, we prefer to assess first and then decide whether it is worth it.
 Let me explain it like this: imagine you want to lose weight and therefore join a gym.
 The gym instructor drafts a plan with certain exercises, a change of diet and most importantly an estimate timeframe when you would see our desired result.

-There is no alternative to persistent prayer
+There is no alternative to constant prayer

 Why does God not give us instantly what we are asking for?
 Is He teasing us?
 Is He reluctant to bless us?
 No. God wants us to persist in prayer as persistence is essential to receiving His answer.